Why Do Tattoos Fade?

 While trying to take care of your skin is commendable, it’s possible to overdo it, at least when it comes to your tattoo.
 It’s okay to remove excess oils and dirt from your skin.
-However, if you overdo it, you might end up drying out your skin.
+Nevertheless, if you overdo it, you might end up drying out your skin.

 Both scrubbing and lack of hydration can speed up the fading process.

-Smoking is not only unhealthy in general, but it’s also harmful to your tattoos.
+Smoking is not only unhealthy in general, it’s also harmful to your tattoos.
 Smoking reduces collagen production in the body.
 Collagen is the main ingredient that keeps your skin fresh and elastic.

 Smoking also leads to the drying out of the skin.
 These things can change your skin negatively, leading to the gradual decline of pigmentation in the skin and the fading out of the tattoo.